-FTA Europe is the European umbrella association for Flexo
+FTA Europe is the European umbrella association for flexographic printers

-Despite the combined size of European flext organisations being comparable to the membership base of FTA USA, the European flexo community is more fragmented due to language, national context, and business culture.
+Despite the combined size of European flexo organisations being comparable to the membership base of FTA USA, the European flexo community is more fragmented due to language, national context, and business culture.

 In 2014, a group of European flexo organisations decided that a common European platform was crucial due to several developments.
 Primarily, key issues for flexo printing, such as packaging, procurement, and competitiveness, are increasingly regulated at EU level.

 As a result, FTA Europe was established in 2015.
 FTA Europe represents the common interests of the European flexo industry and also provides a common platform for the European flexo associations to promote European exchange, collaboration and alignment.

 • synergies, sharing existing programmes and resources and avoiding duplications – which is more resource efficient.